 Undergraduates may also apply for summer research experiences connected with current Nebraska EPSCoR projects; for more information, look for Nebraska EPSCoR opportunities with the University of Nebraska-Lincoln Summer Research Program.

-Undergraduate students’ participation in research activities increases their interest in pursuing graduate and professional degrees.
-Nebraska EPSCoR created the Undergraduate Research Experience grant program to provide research experience for selected students in small public and private Nebraska colleges and universities that offer undergraduate degrees related to science, technology, engineering, and math (STEM).
-The program, funded by an NSF infrastructure grant to Nebraska EPSCoR, is intended to increase the pool of potential students choosing careers in these STEM areas.
-Faculty members from groups that are underrepresented in the sciences or who are including students from underrepresented groups are particularly encouraged to apply.
+Nebraska EPSCoR's Undergraduate Research Experience grant program helps students at small public and private Nebraska colleges and universities that offer undergraduate degrees related to science, technology, engineering, and math (STEM).
+Funded by an NSF infrastructure grant to Nebraska EPSCoR, this program aims to increase the pool of potential students choosing careers in these STEM areas.
+Faculty members from groups underrepresented in the sciences or who are including students from underrepresented groups are particularly encouraged to apply.

 Teaching and/or Research Equipment ("TRE") awards are another way Nebraska EPSCoR uses its NSF infrastructure grants to help boost scientific education and research at Nebraska's small public and private colleges and universities.
 Click the heading link above for further details, and check this website's Proposals page for timing information -- also follow Nebraska EPSCoR on Twitter for updates.